Faithful-Resource-Pack/Docs/src/routes/pages/classicfaithful/32x-texturing-guidelines.md

 The majority of additional techniques for upscaling blurry textures are shared with noise.

 <ol>
-  <li id="ai-upscale"><b>AI upscaling</b>, such as a bilinear or bicubic upscaling filter rather than nearest neighbor and doing it by hand can oftentimes do the trick.
+  <li id="automatic-upscale"><b>Automatic upscaling</b>, such as a bilinear or bicubic upscaling filter rather than nearest neighbor and doing it by hand can oftentimes do the trick.
 As it tends to add a lot of additional transition tones, it fits blurry textures very well.</li>
   <br>
   <img src="/images/pages/textures/classicfaithful/51.png" alt="indexing" class="center" loading="lazy">
   <p class="center"><i><b>Picture 51:</b> Left: The programmer art bone block.
 Right: A bilinear upscale of said bone block.</i></p>